If you’re not ready yet to automate your sales commission reporting and payouts, no worries! You’re not the only one calculating commissions in Excel.

 Within your spreadsheet, single-rate commissions might look like this:

 You’ll input this formula in the third column to calculate the commissions earned:

 To apply to the fields below, grab the corner of the cell with the formula in it, and drag it through the applicable cells.
 This action will modify the same formula for the corresponding rows.

-Pat yourself on the back, you’re doing great.
-Just remember that although single raters are often understood by all, they fall short in rewarding overperformance.
+Pat yourself on the back; you’re doing great.
+Just remember that although all often understand single raters, they fall short in rewarding overperformance.

 If you need help with compensation plan strategy, we’ve got free consultations available with our Chief of Staff Graham Collins.

 Need a Google Sheet Commission Template?
 Download Yours Below.